Work and play in Hawke's Bay

 The pipfruit industry is looking for permanent workers who are interested in fruit production.
 If you are a NZ citizen or NZ resident check out this site:

 Email picknz if you are interested in a career in horticulture.

 Our office is in the PGG Wrightson site, 135 Maraekakaho rd, HASTINGS.

-If you are in Hawke's Bay please come to our office to register as a jobseeker - bring your passport and evidence of work visa with you.
+If you are in Hawke's Bay please come to our office during opening hours to register as a jobseeker - bring your passport and evidence of work visa with you.
 We cannot guarantee work.

 Apple thinning will begin mid to late November and will run until Christmas.
 Apple harvesting will begin mid February and will run until the end of April.
 Most of the jobs require that you have your own transport.
 The worksites are rural and a long way from the available accommodation.